Matt5sean3/GtkBuilderAid.jl/README.md

 ### Glade User data

-In cases where the user data is set in glade, the user data type will be a `GObject`.
-In the code block above this is demonstrated with the `close_window` function which will receive the window GObject as its user data argument.
+In cases where the user data is set in glade, the user data type will be converted to the proper `GObject` type.
+In the code block above this is demonstrated with the `close_window` function which will receive a `GtkWindow` type as its user data argument.

 ## Runtime UI File Selection and GtkBuilderLeaf Object Usage
-The example above could be rewritten slightly to enable selecting the either or both of the filename or userdata at runtime instead of at compile time.
+The example above could be rewritten slightly to enable selecting the either or both of the filename or user data at runtime instead of at compile time.
 Choosing the UI file will usually be preferable for the improved flexibility that it provides.
 Additionally, a name chosen at compile time cannot be computed, it can only be a string constant or the macro will ignore it.
-Even when the filename and userdata options are set for the macro the method allowing selection of the UI file and userdata will still be available.
-However, the types for the userdata must still be available at compile time.
+Even when the filename and user data options are set for the macro the method allowing selection of the UI file and user data will still be available.
+However, the types for the user data must still be available at compile time.

 ```julia
 example_app = @GtkApplication("com.github.example", 0)